isaacbraun/braun-bauen-hugo/content/about/index.md

 ---

 ## Profile
-I am a detail-oriented and communicative creative dedicated to crafting exceptional user experiences.
+I am an organized and thoughtful creative dedicated to crafting intuitive and beautiful user experiences.
-I am naturally highly organized and take immense responsibility in my work and relationships.
+My motivation comes from seeing a project to completion and knowing I have made somebody's experience better.
-My motivation and fulfillment come from collaborating with driven and innovative individuals and helping cultivate others to fulfill their potential.
+I thrive in a collaborative environment and find fulfillment in helping my creations and those around me realize their full potential.
-I have a strong sense of integrity and am committed to producing the highest quality work possible.
+With a strong sense of responsibility for my work and collaborators, I am committed to delivering high-quality and detailed solutions.
 {{< contact-icons >}}

 ## Experience